mrc176/Habit-Tracker/README.md

 Charlie - I'd love to clean up the GUI's and integrate everything into one project. <br>

 Bridgett - Create a modern looking User Interface. <br>

+Caitlyn - I would like to begin helping out with the GUI, specifically updating the graphics. <br>

 Temi - Finish making the front-end and server database of the project fully function with the remaining portion of it without any errors.<br>